 Try it Bond’s way and see what you think.
 Personally I still prefer it stirred – but I do give it an extra long stir!

-How to make a perfect stirred Vesper
+How to make the perfect stirred Vesper

 You don’t need a fancy mixing glass to make stirred cocktails, but they are a really fun piece of equipment to invest in if you make a lot of stirred drinks.